 entry continues below ↓

 • Carpet, upholstery: Scrape away excess wax with a plastic knife.
-Layer brown kraft paper or paper towels over the spot and heat the paper with an iron to blot up wax.
+Layer brown kraft paper or white paper towels over the spot and heat the paper with an iron to blot up wax.
 Rotate the paper to fresh areas as wax is absorbed.
 Avoid using excessive pressure, which can crush the pile or texture.
 Don’t use an iron on carpets or upholstery made of olefin, which can melt.
 Blot olefin with a citrus-based solvent instead.

 • Floors (vinyl, laminate, stone): Harden wax with an ice cube, then scrape it off carefully using a plastic knife or spatula.